ZhenHuangLab/Blog/content/posts/microscopy-1/index.md

 {{</notice>}}

-This post is a short summary of this video below.
+This post is a short summary of this Youtube video below.
 You can check out it for detailed explanation!

 {{< youtube U73iwy3YqCA >}}